 This paper, Civil Liberties and the Public Sector, will focus on rights and liberties involved in government restrictions on behaviour.
-The source and nature of civil liberties, censorship, protest, hate speech, discrimination by the government, sex and marriage, smoking, smacking and innovative punishments will be the major topics covered.
+Topics covered will include Police powers of arrest and detention, search and seizure and the right to protest.

 - LAWS 201